Dario Argento: 1990s

 In 1990, Argento co-directed Two Evil Eyes with George Romero, a two-story anthology film inspired by the works of Edgar Allan Poe.

 In 1992, Argento filmed Trauma, starring his daughter Asia Argento, in Minneapolis, MN.
 It is largely a traditional giallo, but in an American setting.
 Like many of Argento's films, it contains an optical illusion witnessed by a character stumbling upon a murder, but he or she, like the audience, misinterprets the nature of the crime.
 This cinematic sleight-of-hand is one of Argento's recurring motifs.

 His 1996 film The Stendhal Syndrome, in which a policewoman (played by Argento's daughter, Asia) who suffers from Stendhal syndrome is trapped by a serial killer in an abandoned warehouse, was the first Italian film to use computer-generated imagery.
 Moreover, the film's opening scene was shot in Florence at Italy's famed Uffizi Gallery.
 Argento is the only director ever granted permission to shoot there.
 The Stendhal Syndrome was distributed in the U.S. by cult B-movie distribution company Troma Entertainment.

 In the early 1990s, Argento was interested in collaborating with Italian director Lucio Fulci on a horror film.
 Due to financial setbacks, the project was repeatedly postponed.
 In 1996, Argento was able to gather the funding, but was unable at that point to collaborate with Fulci who died in March of that year.
 The film was later directed by Sergio Stivaletti as Wax Mask, with Argento and Fulci both receiving co-screenwriting credits.

 Argento later directed 1998's The Phantom of the Opera and 2001's Sleepless.

 2000s and 2010s

-In 2004, Argento directs The Card Player, a giallo about a killer whose murders are conducted during Internet poker matches with the Rome police, earned a mixed reception; some fans appreciated the techno music score composed by ex-Goblin member Claudio Simonetti, but felt the film was too mainstream, with little of Argento's usual flourish.
+In 2004, Argento directed The Card Player, a giallo about a killer whose murders are conducted during Internet poker matches with the Rome police, which earned a mixed reception; some fans appreciated the techno music score composed by ex-Goblin member Claudio Simonetti, but felt the film was too mainstream, with little of Argento's usual flourish.